 Once carryover funds are exhausted, the agency's normal safety oversight of DOE defense nuclear facilities will cease, including reviews of standards, events, practices, design and operational data, and facility design and construction.
-Site visits by the Board and its staff, reviews of documentation, formal investigations, inspections, and other ongoing fact-finding activities will cease.
+Site visits by Board members and staff, reviews of documentation, formal investigations, inspections, and other ongoing fact-finding activities will cease.
 Posting of information on the safety conditions at DOE defense nuclear facilities on the Board's public website will cease.